shaikahmadnawaz/oop/README.md

 **constructor** - Special function, that runs when you create an object and it allocates some variables.

 **this** - Refers to the current object in a method or constructor

+**package** - A package in Java is used to group related classes.
+Think of it as a folder in a file directory.
+We use packages to avoid name conflicts, and to write a better maintainable code.